Gaga: Group Any Gaussians via 3D-aware Memory Bank: Proposed Method

 Given a set of posed images, we aim to reconstruct a 3D scene with semantic labels for segmentation rendering.
 To this end, we first leverage Gaussian Splatting for scene reconstruction.
-We then employ an open-world 2D segmentation method such as SAM~\cite{sam} or EntitySeg~\cite{entityseg} to predict class-agnostic segmentation for each input image.
-However, because the segmentation model processes each input image independently, the resulting masks are not naturally multi-view consistent.
-To resolve this issue,~\cite{gg, cosseg} assume that nearby input views are similar and apply a video object tracker to associate inconsistent 2D masks of different views.
-Yet, this assumption may not hold for all 3D scenes, especially when the input views are sparse.
+We then employ open-vocabulary 2D segmentation methods such as SAM~\citep{sam} or EntitySeg~\citep{entityseg} to predict class-agnostic segmentation for each input view.
+However, because the segmentation model processes each input view independently, the resulting masks are not naturally multi-view consistent.
+To resolve this issue, existing works~\citep{gg, cosseg} carry out a mask association process that tries to consolidate inconsistent segmentation masks from different views.
+For example, GaussianGrouping~\citep{gg} and CoSSegGaussians~\citep{cosseg} apply a video tracker to associate inconsistent 2D masks of different views, assuming similarity between nearby input views.
+This assumption, however, may not hold for all 3D scenes, particularly when the input views are sparse, as demonstrated in Fig.~\ref{fig:related_works}.

-{\ourmethod} is inspired by the fundamental disparity between the task of mask association across multiple views and tracking objects in a video: the incorporation of 3D information.
-To reliably generate consistent masks across different views, we propose a method that leverages 3D information without relying on any assumptions about the input images.
-Our key insight is that masks belonging to the same instance in different views shall correspond to the same Gaussian group in the 3D space.
+{\ourmethod} is inspired by the fundamental disparity between the task of mask association across multiple views and object tracking in a video: the latter does not exploit 3D information in the scene.
+To reliably generate consistent masks across different views, we propose a method that leverages 3D information without relying on any assumptions about the input views.
+Our key insight is that masks belonging to the same object in different views shall correspond to the same Gaussians in the 3D space.
 Consequently, these Gaussians should be grouped together and assigned an identical group ID.

-{\textbf{Corresponding Gaussians of a Mask.}} Based on this intuition, we first associate each 2D segmentation mask with its corresponding 3D Gaussians.
-Specifically, we splat all 3D Gaussians onto the camera frame given the camera pose of each input image.
-Subsequently, for each mask within the image, we identify which 3D Gaussians are projected within that mask.
-Those Gaussians should be identified as representatives of the mask in 3D and can be used as guidance for us to associate masks from different views.
+{\textbf{Corresponding Gaussians of Mask.}} Based on this intuition, we first associate each 2D segmentation mask with its corresponding 3D Gaussians.
+Specifically, we splat all 3D Gaussians onto the camera frame, using the camera pose of each input view.
+Subsequently, for each mask within the image, we identify 3D Gaussians whose centers are projected within that mask.
+Those Gaussians should be identified as representatives of the mask in 3D and can be used as guidance for associating masks from different views.